terraform-ibm-modules/terraform-ibm-cloudability-onboarding/reference-architectures/cloudability-enablement.md

 the toc attributes on the H1, repeating the values from the YAML header.
  -->

 The Cloudability Enablement deployable architecture(DA) is designed to automate the deployment and configuration of adding your {{site.data.keyword.Bluemix_notm}} account or enterprise to an existing {{site.data.keyword.IBM_notm}} Cloudability account.
 Once enabled, {{site.data.keyword.Bluemix_notm}} billing data is made available to Cloudability allowing the tracking and analysis of {{site.data.keyword.Bluemix_notm}} expenses.
-Billing data is made available to Cloudability by granting access to a Cloud Object Storage (COS) bucket that contains the billing reports, which are regularly updated by {{site.data.keyword.Bluemix_notm}}.
+Billing data is made available to Cloudability by granting access to a Cloud Object Storage (COS) bucket which contains the billing reports, which {{site.data.keyword.Bluemix_notm}} Billing updates daily.

 A typical use case is to aggregate billing data from multiple cloud vendors or multiple {{site.data.keyword.Bluemix_notm}} accounts within Cloudability.
-This aggregation helps create a more complete view of a companies cloud expenses.
-Additionally, it allows costs to be allocated based on business division, unit, or team using Cloudability business mappings (synthetic resource tagging).
+This aggregation helps create a complete view of a companies cloud expenses.
+Also, it allows costs to be allocated based on business division, unit, or team by using Cloudability business mappings (synthetic resource tagging).
 This helps drive accountability of cloud costs across your organization.

 <!-- :information_source: **Tip:** For more information about this template, see [Creating reference architectures](https://test.cloud.ibm.com/docs/writing?topic=writing-reference-architectures).